-Individuals applying to the program will be accepted from individuals with full time positions at their respective institution who are within 10 years of receiving their M.D., D.O. or Ph.D. (or equivalent), including postdoctoral fellows through Assistant Professors.
+Applicants who are with within 10 years of receiving their M.D., D.O. or Ph.D. (or equivalent) and have licensure for clinical practice, including postdoctoral fellows through Assistant Professors, are eligible.
 Positions higher than Assistant

 Funding and award period

-- A total of $155,000 will be awarded for costs related to the proposed research for up to three years (minimum 2 years) for direct and indirect costs.
+- A total of $155,000 will be awarded for costs related to the proposed research for up to three years (minimum two years = $120,000) for direct (including travel) and indirect costs.
 Requests in any given year may not exceed $60,000 (direct and indirect costs).
-Indirect costs are capped at 10 percent (rent for laboratory/office space is expected to be covered by indirect costs paid to the institution).
-The Principal Investigator must commit up to an average of 2 protected days per week (40%) effort toward their research efforts during each funding year.
+Indirect costs are capped at 10% of total direct costs and is inclusive of indirect costs for the implementing institution as well as any to subcontracts.

-A total of $5,000 over a three year period not to exceed $2,500 per year (if you request the full $2,500 for 2 years and are requesting a 3 year award you will not be able to request travel funds for one of those years.
+- A total of $5,000 over a three year period may be requested for travel purposes and is not to exceed $3,000 in any given year.
+If you request the full $5,000 towards just two years of travel and are requesting a three year award you will not be able to request travel funds for one of those years.

-behavioral research on a national or institutional basis.
+behavioral research on a national, international or institutional basis.
 The Alzheimer’s Association will require documentation to support the faculty member’s underrepresented status at their institution.